vijaykumarmech1997/SQL/Bike_Rental_shop_Sql_Casestudy readme.md

 select * from membership_type;
 select * from membership;

-1. /*Emily would like to know how many bikes the shop owns by category.
-Can you get this for her?
+###Emily would like to know how many bikes the shop owns by category.
+Can
+you get this for her?
 Display the category name and the number of bikes the shop owns in each category (call this column number_of_bikes ).
 Show only the categories